Tomorrowland tickets guide

 Personalization

 The step where tickets are assigned to real named attendees.
-Legal names, dates of birth, emails and ID assumptions matter because the ticket is no longer just a generic pass.
+Legal names, dates of birth, emails and ID assumptions matter because the ticket is no longer just a generic pass — and the name cannot be changed afterwards.

 Bracelet and Pearls